BlackSound1/textual-system-monitor/EXAMPLES.md

 # Drives

-When clicking the Drives pane on the Main screen, or clicking the `d` key, the Drives screen appears:
+When clicking the Drives pane on the Main screen, or pressing the `d` key, the Drives screen appears:

 ![Drives](images/Drive_Screen.png)